Places and Things to Explore in Rochester, New York

 The retro arcade is where I found the most action in the Strong Museum of Play, with classic favorites such as PacMan, Dig Dug, Galaga, and Donkey Kong.
-An archival hand-held video game collection was on display and several young kids were hee-hawing at how antiquated it was for us back in the day.
+An archival hand-held video game collection was on display.
+Several young kids were hee-hawing at how old-fashioned the arcade was for us back in the day.

 Besides the hundreds of cool things to see and do at the Strong, here are some of the popular exhibits: